bogdan/blog/slides/fighting_fat_models/one/01_slide.md

 ## Implementation

-Using builtin Rails code:
+Using builtin Rails features:

-* ActiveModel::Observer
 * ActiveRecord::Callbacks

 Have the following benefits:

 * Reduce number of conventions
-* Suites to common knowledge - nothing more than Rails
+* Suits to common knowledge - nothing more than Rails

 !SLIDE

-##Hooks in models
+## Hooks in models

 We create default behavior and our data is safe.